csci50-cbutler/e28/independent-study/README.md

 ## ***WebXR***
-[WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) is another W3C specification and MDN manages developer standards based upon the W3C specification.
-WebXR allows for 3D rendering of virtual worlds and includes an API for headset device integration.
+[WebXR](https://developer.mozilla.org/en-US/docs/Web/API/WebXR_Device_API) is another W3C specification and the developer standards are also managed by MDN.
+WebXR allows for 3D rendering of virtual worlds and includes an API for device integration.
 WebXR  is built on WebGL and supports a variety of headsets including cardboard, Google Daydream, and Oculus Rift.

-In some cases, an extension may be required.
+In some cases, a browser extension may be required.
 In most cases, if you have a headset and an AR/VR/XR compatible phone, the browser option will become available from the home view.
-You can then navigate to your web AR/VR experience and *experience it*.
+You can then navigate to the appropriate URL for a web AR/VR experience and *experience it*.

-[Google Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje/related) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/webxr-api-emulator/) have WebXR simulator extensions available allowing developers the ability to simulate the viewpoint for a variety of popular headset.
+[Google Chrome](https://chrome.google.com/webstore/detail/webxr-api-emulator/mjddjgeghkdijejnciaefnkjmkafnnje/related) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/webxr-api-emulator/) have WebXR simulator extensions as well.
+This enables developers to simulate the viewpoint of most popular headsets.

 ## A-Frame
 [A-Frame](https://aframe.io/docs/1.0.0/introduction/) is an AR/VR development framework that allows for development using HTML without installing anything.
 A script tag is needed in the head of an HTML document.
 A-Frame supports more than 3D scene rendering.
 It uses an entity-component framework based on [three.js](https://threejs.org/) which is also built on the WebGL framework.

 A-Frame does not always require JavaScript for motion like other frameworks.
-Custom JavaScript can be written for more complicated motion and scenes or developing new A-Frame components.
+Custom JavaScript can be written for more customized motion and scene development or developing new A-Frame components.
 However, to develop a simple web AR/VR experience you just need HTML.
-Let's build a scene using A-Frame.
+Here is sample code for an AR/VR scene using A-Frame.

     <!DOCTYPE html>
     <html>